I am a postdoctoral fellow (in the Concentration of Measure project) at the Faculty of Mathematics, Informatics, and Mechanics, University of Warsaw.

 - Some notes about the Gromov monster group construction (from a talk in the Probability, Geometry and Groups seminar).

 Analiza matematyczna I.1, semestr zimowy 2016

 My name is pronounced [ˈmʲixaw kɔˈtɔfskʲi] (IPA) or like "me-how kotovsky" ("ł" is pronounced like "w" in English).

-Apart from mathematics, I am interested, among other things, in music, photography, mountain hiking, teaching gifted students, contact improvisation, free improvisation etc. You can find out more on my personal webpage.
+Apart from mathematics, I am interested, among other things, in music, photography, mountain hiking, teaching gifted students, contact improvisation, paratheatre (in the spirit of Grotowski) etc. You can find out more on my personal webpage.